 “Thinking there’s an ‘imbalance’ is part of the problem,” I said.
 “Simone had her life before you met, and you had yours.
 Your choices were independent of each others’.
 There’s no imbalance there because there’s no connection between your histories before you met.”

 If he was dissatisfied with some of his life choices, I said, Simone is not to blame.
 “Maybe you’re angry at the church,” I suggested.
 “Maybe you’re angry with God, or with the way the Church has interpreted God.”
-He didn’t even want to consider that, which made me think it was probably true.
+He didn’t even want to consider that, which made me think it might be true.

 Angry With Her?
 Himself?
 The Church?

 “You know,” I continued, “you can feel both anger AND gratitude toward the church.
 You don’t have to choose between the two feelings.
-If you feel you were misled, if you feel you were promised things the Church couldn’t really dCeliver, you can be angry or embarrassed about that, and still appreciate the good things you feel you got from the hurch.”
+If you feel you were misled, if you feel you were promised things the Church couldn’t really deliver, you can be angry or embarrassed about that, and still appreciate the good things you feel you got from the Church.”

-OK, he said warily, he’ll consider the idea that maybe he’s angry at the Church, and has been projecting that onto Simone.
+OK, he said warily, he’d consider the idea that maybe he’s angry at the Church, and that he’s been projecting that onto Simone.
 “And if you feel like a sucker for believing a fairy tale,” I ventured, “go ahead and feel like a sucker.
 Feel embarrassed.
 It won’t kill you, and it might help.”

 But whatever we call it, what about his urge for sexual adventures with other women?

 “There are lots of reasons to NOT sleep with women to whom you’re not married,” I said.
 “Some are better than others.
-You’re in pain now as you realize your reason back then was poor.
+You’re in pain now as you question your reason back then.
 But if you choose to NOT sleep around now, it would be for a much different reason—a much better reason.”